Methye Portage: Route

-The trade route began on Lake Winnipeg and ran west up the Saskatchewan River to Cumberland House, Saskatchewan, north up the Sturgeon-Weir River, across Frog Portage to the Churchill River, west up the Churchill past the depot on Lac Île-à-la-Crosse, through Peter Pond Lake to Lac La Loche.
-The portage proper, which is 19 km long, began at Wallis Bay on the north side of Lac La Loche.
+The fur trade route, of which the Methye Portage was a link, began on Lake Winnipeg and ran west up the Saskatchewan River to Cumberland House, Saskatchewan, north up the Sturgeon-Weir River, across Frog Portage to the Churchill River, west up the Churchill past the depot on Lac Île-à-la-Crosse, through Peter Pond Lake to Lac La Loche.

+Methye Portage proper, which is 19 km long, began at Wallis Bay on the north side of Lac La Loche.
 The path ascends slowly for 8 mi to the small Rendezvous Lake.
-Here, crews coming from the north and south would exchange their loads.
-Different boats were used on the two sides of the portage and were rarely carried across it.
-The path ascends slowly from Rendezvous Lake until there is suddenly a view of the Clearwater River valley and the path descends about 180 m in 3 or 4 mi to the Clearwater.
+Here, crews coming from the north and south would exchange their pack loads.
+Different boats were used above and below the portage so were rarely carried across it.
+This point is the edge of the Mackenzie River watershed.

+The path ascends slowly from Rendezvous Lake until there is suddenly a view of the Clearwater River valley.
+The path descends about 180 m in 3 or 4 mi to the Clearwater.
 The altitude of Lac La Loche is about 1460 ft, Rendezvous Lake about 1680 ft and the Clearwater about 1035 ft.
 This section is so steep that sledges, horses and oxen were used.
 The portage road, which is wide enough for a wagon, is still visible.

-Having used the portage to reach the Mackenzie River basin, the route went west down the Clearwater River to the modern Fort McMurray and then north down Athabasca River to Fort Chipewyan and beyond.
+After the voyageurs reached the Clearwater River, it was possible to go west down the Clearwater River to its joining with the Athabasca River, at the site of modern-day Fort McMurray, and then north down the Athabasca River to Fort Chipewyan and beyond into the north country.